 Aikido Oak Cliff

-Founded by Sensei Brandon WilliamsCraig, Aikido Oak Cliff is the home and training center for Conflict Done Well, which is comprised of Aikido 2, Martial Nonviolence, and Peace Practices.
+Founded by Sensei Brandon Williamscraig, Aikido Oak Cliff is the home and training center for his Conflict Done Well system, which is comprised of Aikido 2, Martial Nonviolence, and Peace Practices.
+For more about Sensei and, more importantly, the results of our practice together, please have a look at these recommendations from previous students, colleagues, and teachers:

-We offer classes both in-person and online for children and adults.
-All students are welcome in and subscribe to both (see below) so we can be prepared as our lives and public health conditions change.
+We offer 55 minute classes both in-person and online for children and adults.
+All students are asked to subscribe to both (see below) so we can be prepared to be flexible.
+All times written here are in the US Central timezone.

 WEDNESDAYS